SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 Type Properties
 ---------------

-Instance properties, as described above, are properties that belong to an instance of a particular type.
+Instance properties are properties that belong to an instance of a particular type.
 Every time you create a new instance of that type, it has its own set of property values, separate from any other instance.